thomask77/add-version-info/README.md

 ## Usage

-The tool will search for two 16 byte markers in the firmware image, and fill in a structure with the current git or subversion id, a checksum, and build time information.
+The tool will search for two 16 byte markers in the firmware image and fill in a structure with the current git or subversion id, a checksum, and build time information.
 The checksum is forged, so that running a CRC32 check over the entire image will yield the requested checksum.